 One way of thinking about missionary service is to measure it against Christ's incarnation style.
-That does not mean that missionaries become God like Jesus was.
-It does mean that missionaries allow Jesus to shine through their actions and attitudes similar to how the Father shone through Jesus' actions and attitudes.
-Incarnational ministry means saying with Paul: "I no longer live, but Christ lives in me" (Galatians 2:20).
+That does not mean that missionaries are supposed to become God like Jesus was.
+It does mean that missionaries allow Jesus to shine through their actions and attitudes in a way similar to how the Father shone through Jesus' actions and attitudes.
+Incarnational living means saying with Paul: "I no longer live, but Christ lives in me" (Galatians 2:20).

 A lay missionary in the 1200s named Francis portrays what it means for a missionary to be incarnational.
-Francis (whose name in Italian is "Francesco") came from an Italian a city named Assisi.
+Francis (whose name in Italian is "Francesco") came from an Italian city named Assisi.
 Thus, he's called Francis of Assisi (sometimes misspelled by non-Italians as "Assissi").
-If we can work our way past the fanciful legends about him, we can glimpse a missionary through whom Christ shone brightly.
+One thing a lot of people remember about him is the sermon he supposedly preached to the birds.
+If we can work our way past the multitude of legends about Francis, we can glimpse a missionary through whom Christ shone.

 Francis grew up in a wealthy family but walked away from that wealth to become a lay evangelist.
 He worked at reviving dead and dying churches in central Italy.
-Then, when his vision and call expanded to become global, he founded a missionary-sending group.
-He personally set out on mission trips to Jerusalem and to Spain.
-One was cut short by shipwreck and the other by illness.
+Then, he realized that his call was more global, so he expanded his vision and founded a missionary-sending group.
+He personally went on mission trips to Jerusalem and to Spain.
+One was cut short by a shipwreck and the other by illness.

 At the end of their time together, the Sultan reportedly said to Francis, "If I would meet more Christians like you, I would be tempted to become one."

-Something about Francis communicated the presence of Christ to that Muslim leader far, far better than did the "Christian" army looting the countryside and laying siege to his city.
+Something about Francis communicated the presence of Christ to that Muslim leader far, far better than did the actions of the "Christian" army that was looting the countryside and laying siege to his city.

 Francis' missionary-sending group became a significant "missionary order" of the Western Church.
 We know that group today as the "Franciscans."
 Francis wouldn't be happy with that name or the wealth accumulated by that organization.
-Abhoring power and prestige, Francis called his group simply "The Little Friars Order."
+Abhorring power and prestige, Francis called his group Ordo Fratrum Minorum, a Latin phrase that can be translated simply as "little brothers."

 Francis is credited with writing a poetic prayer which has been set to music: